Rosemont—La Petite-Patrie (federal electoral district): Demographics

+Riding associations

+Riding associations are the local branches of political parties:

 History

 The riding was created under the name "Rosemont" in 1976 from parts of the ridings of Lafontaine, Maisonneuve—Rosemont, Papineau, and Saint-Michel.
 The name was changed to "Rosemont—Petite-Patrie" in 2000, and then to its current name in 2003.

 This riding gained a small fraction of territory from Outremont during the 2012 electoral redistribution.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Election results

-Rosemont—La Petite-Patrie, 2003 - present
+Rosemont—La Petite-Patrie, 2003 – present

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.